-All-in electricity prices for baseload profiles (1000 GWh)
+All-in electricity prices for Baseload profiles (1000 GWh)

-The all-in electricity prices have increased in Belgium in 2023 compared to 2022, which is the case for all countries in scope.
-For Flanders and Wallonia, we see an increase in all-in electricity prices of 24% for both regions, for a 1000 GWh profile and 23% and 22%, respectively, for a 100 GWh profile.
+The all-in electricity prices have decreased in Belgium in 2024 compared to 2023, which is the case for all countries in scope.
+For Flanders and Wallonia, we see a decrease in the all-in electricity prices of 41% and 39% respectively for a 100 GWh profile, and 43% and 42% respectively for a 1000 GWh profile.

-This increase is partially explained by an increasing commodity cost (+25%).
-Network costs have also increased (8% for a 100 GWh profile and 10% for a 1000 GWh profile), both in Flanders and in Wallonia.
-For 100 GWh profiles, we see a slight decrease in taxes compared to last year of less than 1% for Flanders and more than 1% for Wallonia.
-For 1000 GWh profiles, there's an increase in taxes of around 1% for Wallonia and an increase of 3% for Flanders.
+This decrease is primarily explained by a decreasing commodity cost (-44%).
+Network costs have also decreased (-10% for a 100 GWh profile, -13% for a 1000 GWh profile), both in Flanders and in Wallonia.
+For 100 GWh profiles, we see a slight decrease in taxes compared to last year of about 7% for Flanders and about 2% for Wallonia.
+For 1000 GWh profiles, there is a decrease in taxes of around 3% for Flanders and an increase of 1% for Wallonia.

-The all-in electricity prices for baseload profiles in Belgium have increased in 2023 and are higher than in the neighboring countries, except for a 1000 GWh consumer in Germany.
+The all-in electricity prices for baseload profiles in Belgium have decreased in 2024 and are relatively on par with the neighboring countries, apart from France.
+In specific, all-in electricity prices in Flanders and in Wallonia are lower than in the Netherlands and higher than in Germany.
+All-in prices in France are lower than half of the average of the rest of countries in scope.
 The observed price difference with the other countries is essentially driven by a combination of the following elements:

-- Higher electricity taxes in Flanders and Wallonia compared to the neighboring countries. - Important discounts on network costs in France, Germany and the Netherlands of up to 90% of the standard tariffs for certain consumption profiles.
+- Higher electricity taxes in Flanders and Wallonia compared to the neighboring countries. - Important discounts on network costs in France and in Germany of up to 90% of the standard tariffs for certain consumption profiles.
+Notably, discounts on transmission costs in the Netherlands have been abolished in 2024.
 More details can be found in the appendix to this report. - Large commodity price differences are observed between France and the other countries in scope (cfr. next slide).